The (incomplete) list of powerful men accused of sexual harassment after Harvey Weinstein

 Harvey Weinstein

-Weinstein's world began to crumble a little over a month ago, after The New York Times published a story detailing numerous accusations of sexual harassment against the powerful movie producer, whose films have won a number of Academy Awards.
+Weinstein's web began to unravel in early October, after The New York Times published a story detailing numerous accusations of sexual harassment against the powerful movie producer, whose films have won a number of Academy Awards.
 The Times story detailed three decades' worth of sexual harassment and unwanted physical contact accusations made against Weinstein by a number of women, including actress Ashley Judd.
 The piece also mentioned at least eight settlements Weinstein had reached with his accusers through the years.

 It started a flood of new accusations from dozens of other women, including some who said Weinstein had raped them.
 Weinstein has denied any claims of nonconsensual sex.
 He was later fired from his own film company and his wife left him.

-Note: This story has been updated to include additional accusations and reporting.